baspartovi/SN-Web/README.md

 # SN-Web
-Shan Nash Music Website
+Shan Nash Music - Web

-Currently under development.
+This project is currently under development.
 More to come soon!